pemo11/easygrader/README.md

 List of actions
 - compile

 At the moment, there are three different testing methods.
-Therefore the *tests* element will always contain several *test* elements.
+Therefore the *tests* element will always contain several *test* subelements.
 More on this later.

 List of tests
 - checkstyle